ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

   All budgets will be made and the classes that manage the budget would be made in this sub-system.
 The budgets components will consist of a master budget that tracks the total net spendable income.
 There will also be budgets for each category of expense/income created so that each category will also keep track of the spendable income for the specific category.
 These budgets will be update whenever the user adds a transaction.
 Once a transaction is added, the master budget will be updated as well as the category that the transaction is slotted in.
 The Budget will also be responsible for retrieving information about the transaction and budgets and displaying it to the user.
 The budget componet will store all of its data for transactions, categories, and budgets in a database in order to easily pull and organize the different searches and entries the application will use.

 #### 3.3 Accounts
   The user's account and account information will be created in the account system.
 The account system holds the user's pin number, security questions, and is able to determine if it is the user's first time logging in.
 The account stores login information in order to sync up the user's budgets and transaction history.
-This account information will also be stored and pulled from the database within the user and security question table.
+The account system will also keep track of how long the user has been logged in and force logout the user when the user request so or when the user has been inactive for 30 minutes.
+This account information will also be stored and pulled from the database within the user and security question tables.
 <br>

 ### 4. Rational For Each Architectural Choice
+#### 4.1 Rational for the Budget
+  We structured the budget component this way because it easily seperates all transactions and makes it easy to update the budgets and sort the transactions by various categories.
+Also, seperating all the categories for the main budget is essential in the case that the user deletes categories from the main budget, so data is not lost.
+Overall separting the budget in two different categories and smaller budgets will help with data integrity which vital to the application's success.

+#### 4.2 Rational for the Account
+  We constructed the account class because security is an important part of the application.
+It is important that the account and login system is seperated from the rest of the application in order to prevent invalid access to the login information and personal spending information.
+The application will implement a pin number to promote security of the user's information, while also having a quick way to login so that users are encouraged to use the application more often.

 <br>